 Yvonne van Wyk

-What is the property transfer process in South Africa?
+What the property transfer process involves

 The property transfer process in South Africa is the legal sequence by which ownership of a property moves from seller to buyer and is registered at the Deeds Office.
 A conveyancing attorney appointed by the seller manages it.
 The process involves bond approval, compliance certificates, transfer duty payment, municipal clearance, and Deeds Office registration.
 It typically takes eight to twelve weeks from signed offer to registration, though delays at any stage extend the timeline.